 If you think you may be experiencing one or more of the above, please contact your local IAPT service directly for more information, alternatively complete an online referral form.

-- Source of Referral: You can self-refer to the Doncaster IAPT service by telephone or via one of our online forms.
+- Source of Referral: You can self-refer to the IAPT services by telephone or via one of our online forms.
 You can also be referred by your GP, or by another healthcare professional.

 - Primary Care-IAPT: Receive your referral and arrange an appointment with a member of the team.